szczyglis-dev/py-gpt/README.md

 ![v3_img](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img.png)

-Image generation using image models is also available in every mode via plugin `Image Generation (inline)`.
+Image generation using image models is also available in every mode via plugin `Image generation (inline)`.
 Just ask any model, in any mode, like e.g. GPT or Gemini to generate an image and it will do it inline, without need to mode change.

 If you want to generate images directly in chat you must enable plugin **Image generation (inline)** in the Plugins menu.
 Plugin allows you to generate images in Chat mode: